SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 The function definition still needs parentheses after the function's name, even though it does not take any parameters.
-The function name is also followed by empty parentheses when the function is called.
+The function name is also followed by an empty pair of parentheses when the function is called.

 .. _Functions_FunctionsWithoutReturnValues: